City Center Building: New Hayward City Hall

-Current conditions
+Later Conditions

 The building remained vacant.
 The interior walls, pipes and heating system have been removed.
 There were numerous broken or boarded-up windows.
 Graffiti is visible on the windows and top floors.
 In January 2008 a fence was erected around the building to deter vandalism.
 In March 2010 a fire broke out on the top floors of the tower.
-Homeless people have occupied the first floor, and taken out copper pipes to sell as scrap.
+Homeless people have occupied the first floor, and taken out copper pipes to sell as scrap, as well as setting up makeshift shelters on the upper floors.